carlitodp/Face-Recognition/README.md

 # Modeling

 ## Loss Function
 To achieve this, we employed contrastive loss—a function that minimizes the distance between positive pairs while maximizing the distance between negative pairs.
-This loss function uses a distance metric (such as Euclidean or cosine distance), and in our implementation, we used the cosine distance (calculated as 1 - cosine similarity).
+This loss function uses a distance metric (such as Euclidean or cosine distance) to quantify the similarity between embeddings.
+In our implementation, we used cosine distance (calculated as 1 - cosine similarity).

+A critical parameter in this loss is the margin.
+The margin defines a threshold: for similar pairs, the loss encourages their distance to be smaller than the margin, while for dissimilar pairs, it enforces that their distance is at least greater than the margin.
+This helps ensure that the model effectively brings similar pairs closer together and pushes dissimilar pairs apart.

 see contrastive_loss.py for more details.